ahiliitb/magyk_ai_tele_bot/README.md

 After greeting the user, the bot will ask a question about the user's mood.
 If the user's mood is nice, the bot will reply in a funny way, greeting the user with a joke.
 If the user's mood is not nice, the bot will console the user with a joke about the weather.

 ### Implementation Details
-- Implemented in Python using the telebot library.
+- Stored prompts in global variables and each time command is called, the prompt is passed into GPT 3.5 API
 - Interaction with the ChatGPT API is used for generating responses, greetings, and jokes.

 ### Usage